JKU-ICG/AOS/SERV/README.md

 cargo run --bin sar-server
 ```

 ## Server API

 The server API follows the REST principle.

-For all resources the data types are defined in `sar-types/src/lib.rs`

-Exact serialization format is best visible by checking the contents
-of the `serverData` directory after executing `client_scripts/setup_demo_data.py`

 Resource IDs are timestamps with a random suffix.
 The format is
 `YYYYMMDDTHHmmssSSS_rrrr`